ossmith/HARE/dataDictionary.md

 Output from the Ensembl Variant Effect Predictor command line tool.
 Comments are preceded by `#`, including column headers.
 For the file's data dictionary, see the ['default VEP output documentation'](https://uswest.ensembl.org/info/docs/tools/vep/vep_formats.html#defaultout).

 ## example.biomart
-Output from the BioMart location finding for the elements annotated by VEP (`[OUT].annotation` file).
+Output from the BioMart location finding for the elements annotated by VEP (`[OUT_STEM].annotation` file).
 Headers are included in this file.

 | Column Name | Data Type | Description |
 | ----------- | --------- | ----------- |